-In this assignment, you will get some experience with handling UDP communication.
-In order to highlight the fact that UDP was thought to be connection-less and thus, that the delivery and the sequence of the messages cannot be guaranteed, you will develop a mobile application.
-The mobile application will simulate a chat client that will try to communicate with other clients.
+In this assignment, you will get some experience with UDP communication.
+To highlight that UDP is connection-less and thus, the delivery and the sequence of the messages cannot be guaranteed, you will develop a mobile application.
+The mobile application will simulate a chat client that tries to communicate with other clients.
 The focus will be on understanding how UDP works and how to preserve causality and temporal ordering of the messages, in spite of the unreliability of the underlying UDP protocol (lossy channel and delays).
-You will implement two concepts to determine the order of events in a distributed system that you have learned about in the lecture.
+You will implement two concepts to determine the order of events in a distributed system.